ktorio/ktor-documentation/topics/server-requests.md

 #### File uploads

 `PartData.FileItem` represents a file item.
-Ktor allows you to handle file uploads as byte streams.
+You can handle file uploads as byte streams:

 ```kotlin
 ```